Using the API

 Pros and cons

-| ✅ Per-integration revocation — each token is independent; revoking one does not affect others | |
+| ✅ Revocation for each integration.
+Each token is independent, so a revocation does not affect the others | |

-| ✅ IP restrictions — optionally restrict which IPs may use a token | |
+| ✅ IP restrictions.
+You can limit the IP addresses that can use a token | |

-| ✅ Optional expiry — can be time-bounded for temporary access | |
+| ✅ Optional expiry.
+A token can have a limited lifetime for temporary access | |

-| ❌ Long-lived by default — a leaked token remains valid until manually revoked | |
+| ❌ Long-lived by default.
+A leaked token stays valid until you revoke it | |

-| ❌ Not 2FA-protected — token creation requires an active session, but using a token bypasses the TOTP challenge | |
+| ❌ No 2FA protection.
+Token creation needs an active session, but a token in use skips the TOTP challenge | |

 Choosing the right method

-| Situation | Recommended method |
+| Situation | Best method |

 |---|---|